-For a permanent residency, there are 5 main types of visas.
-If you can prove a minimum of $1000.00 in monthly income, you can get a Retirement (pensionado) visa regardless of your age.
+For a permanent residency, there are several options.
+If you can prove a minimum of $1000.00 in monthly income from overseas. , you can get a Retirement (pensionado) visa regardless of your age.

 2. What is the most important real estate advice you can give me?

 Attend ex-pat meetings to get advice on good real estate buys and trustworthy professionals to hire.
-Also, it's a good idea to rent a home or apartment and live 3-6 months in the place you are interested in moving to—that way you can be sure you want to make this move.
 Meet with the various ex-pat groups in different parts of the country.
-Don't listen to just one person's opinion about something, get several perspectives on the same topic.
+Don't listen to just one person's opinion about something.
+Get several perspectives on the same topic.

-Finally, be sure for whatever you do that involves legal work, that you retain a reputable lawyer.
+Finally, whatever you do that involves legal work, be sure you retain a reputable lawyer.
 Beware of people offering to help unless they come with several impeccable recommendations.
-We too often hear sad stories about foreigners who got swindled by a "wonderful Panamanian with lots of high level connections " who offered to help them.
+There are some stories about foreigners who got swindled by a "wonderful Panamanian with lots of high level connections " who offered to help them.

-Panama does not have a multi-listing system yet.
-To get an idea of home prices and house rentals, this is an excellent website that has listings: Encuentra24.
+Panama doesn't have a multi-listing system.
+To get an idea of home prices and house rentals, this is an excellent website that has real estate listings: Encuentra24.
 Use the Panama site in English.
 Both owners and agencies post listings of their properties there.
 Many of the prices are wishful thinking but it will give you an idea of what things cost.